HoangVietAnh09/Others/privilege encapsulation.md

 * find / -perm -222 -type d 2>/dev/null: Find world-writeable folders
 * find / -perm -o w -type d 2>/dev/null: Find world-writeable folders
 * find / -perm -o x -type d 2>/dev/null : Find world-executable folders
+## Privilege Escalation: Kernel Exploits
+Privilege escalation ideally leads to root privileges.
+This can sometimes be achieved simply by exploiting an existing vulnerability, or in some cases by accessing another user account that has more privileges, information, or access.

+Unless a single vulnerability leads to a root shell, the privilege escalation process will rely on misconfigurations and lax permissions.

+The kernel on Linux systems manages the communication between components such as the memory on the system and applications.
+This critical function requires the kernel to have specific privileges; thus, a successful exploit will potentially lead to root privileges.

+The Kernel exploit methodology is simple:

+* Identify the kernel version
+* Search and find an exploit code for the kernel version of the target system
+* Run the exploit

+Although it looks simple, please remember that a failed kernel exploit can lead to a system crash.
+Make sure this potential outcome is acceptable within the scope of your penetration testing engagement before attempting a kernel exploit.
+## Privilege Escalation: Sudo
+## Privilege Escalation: SUID
+## Privilege Escalation: Capabilities